 We expect that our competitors will continue to develop and introduce new and enhanced products, which could cause a decline in the market acceptance of our products.
 In addition, our competitors could cause a reduction in the selling prices of some of our products as a result of intensified price competition.
-Competitive pressures could also result in the loss of customers.
+Competitive pressures can also result in the loss of customers.

-Cybersecurity breaches, global information systems security threats and more sophisticated and targeted computer crime could pose a risk to our systems, networks and products, which could harm our business.
+Increased information systems security threats and more sophisticated and targeted computer crime could pose a risk to our systems, networks and products, which could harm our business.

-We depend on integrated information systems to conduct our business, including communicating with employees and customers, ordering and managing materials from suppliers, shipping products to customers, and analyzing and reporting results of operations.
-In addition, we store sensitive data, including proprietary business information, intellectual property and confidential employee or other personal data, on our servers and databases.
-Cybersecurity breaches, global information systems security threats and more sophisticated and targeted computer crime pose a risk to the security of our systems and networks and the confidentiality, availability and integrity of our data and communications.
-We continue to update our infrastructure, security tools, employee training and processes to protect against security incidents, including both external and internal threats, and to prevent their recurrence; however, our systems, networks and products may nevertheless be vulnerable to advanced persistent threats or other types of system failures.
+We depend on integrated information systems to conduct our business.
+Increased global information systems security threats and more sophisticated and targeted computer crime pose a risk to the security of our systems and networks and the confidentiality, availability and integrity of our data and communications.
+Our systems, networks and products may be vulnerable to advanced persistent threats or other types of system failures.
 Depending on their nature and scope, such threats and system failures could potentially lead to the compromising of confidential information and communications, improper use of our systems and networks, manipulation and destruction of data, defective products, production downtimes and operational disruptions, which in turn could cause customers to cancel orders or otherwise adversely affect our reputation, competitiveness and results of operations.